fingerprintjs/fingerprintjs/docs/migrating_v2_v3.md

 Version 3 has no options for customization, it provides a good built-in setup.
 Nevertheless, you can exclude components and add custom components manually.
-Use a provided hash function to achieve this:
+Use the provided hash function to achieve this:

 ```js
 const result = await fp.get()